Cheesecake Factory (CAKE) Q3 2017 Results - Earnings Call Transcript

 So, from a total margin perspective at sort of that price point and those costs pressures, we think we can hold the line at around where we'll end this year from an operating margin perspective.
 I think somewhere around 1% comp store sales is where we can leverage or grow for the total business, and that includes the other components, right, G&A and the bakery and international.
 And I think what we've seen with respect to ensuring that there's value and that the guest can use that value in the restaurants, we've always had all of those price points.
 And so there might be a little bit more emphasis, but the mix tends to stabilize pretty well.

-So, just because I'm sure that the question will come up, for example in Q3, we had about 2.4% pricing and our mix was about a negative 0.4%.
+So, just because I'm sure that the question will come up, for example in Q3, we had about 2.4% pricing, and our mix was about a negative 0.4%.
 So we talked about how the guest incident rates on the menu card are much higher than a normal menu change, and yet, the total mix for us is only a negative 0.4%.
 And so, I think that that can be balanced out, and we always introduce items from a gross margin perspective at full margin.
 We don't discount.
 So it's really about balancing that out.
 And one of the great things was, in the third quarter, we continued to see dessert sales incident rate go up, and so we have that balancing act in our arsenal as well.

 David E. Tarantino - Robert W. Baird & Co., Inc.